Greekforce1821/Semaphores_Processes/README.md

   - Issue the command: `nano ~/.bashrc` to insert the path from the main file.

-  - Insert the following command at the end of the file (.bashrc): `export PATH=$PATH:/home/username/Semaphores_Processes`
+  - Insert the following command at the end of the file (.bashrc): `export PATH=$PATH:/home/username/Semaphores_Processes/src/`

 **Warning:** You need to replace the username with the name you are using!

   - After issuing the above command, press `CTRL + O` to save, then press `ENTER`, and finally, press `CTRL + X` to exit the .bashrc file.

-  - Finally, execute the following command: `source ~/.bashrc` to update the .bashrc file so that you can run the `helper` command.
+  - Finally, execute the following command: `source ~/.bashrc` to update the .bashrc file so that you can run the `Semaphores_Processes` command.

 ## Error codes